-and then mapped to a feasible action $a_t=\Pi_{\mathcal{F}}(\tilde a_t)$ via \eqref{eq:proj}.
-After applying $a_t$, the environment returns the next state and reward according to the MDP in Section~\ref{subsec:mdp}.
-In particular, the instantaneous reward $r_t$ is computed using \eqref{reward_def}, where the achieved rates are obtained from the corresponding SINR expression in \eqref{eq:SINR_clean}.
+and is then mapped to the feasible action $ a_t=\Pi_{\mathcal{F}}(\tilde a_t)$ via \eqref{eq:ddpg_proj}.
+After executing $a_t$, the environment returns the next state and reward according to the MDP in Section~\ref{subsec:mdp}.
+In particular, the instantaneous reward $r_t$ is computed using \eqref{reward_def}, where the achieved rates are obtained from the SINR expression in \eqref{eq:SINR_clean}.